 Course: Т opic: Week/Dates:

 What is currently working well in your face-to-face teaching? ng?
 What challenges exist i n your face-to-face teachin g?

 Learning Outcomes What should students be able to do by the end of the unit?
 Assessments/feedba How will you determine if si the learning outcomes?
 Ho feedback about their learnin of both formal and informal tudents are achieving w will students get ng?
-Consider the role help them meet the learni interact with each other, the content?
-Consider which a face-to-face or online and ill students participate in to ng outcomes?
+Consider the role assessments.
+Learning Activities What learning activities w help them meet the learni interact with each other, th content?
+Consider which a face-to-face or online and Il students participate in to ng outcomes?
 How will they ne instructor, and the activities are best suited for how they will be integrated.
-Tool Needs What tools (including technology and other materials are needed to create the unit or support the learning activities and/or assessments?
+Tool Needs What tools (including technology and other materials are needed to create the unit support the learning activities and/or assessments?

-1. Face-to-face Online Face-to-face Online]
+Face-to-face Online Face-to-face Online

+-

 2.

 3.